LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 }
 ```

-When you write your LPhy scripts, please be aware that `data` and `model` are reserved
+When you write your LPhy scripts, please be aware that `data` and `model` have been reserved
 and cannot be used as the variable name.